oracle/netsuite-suitecloud-sdk/packages/vscode-extension/README.md

 ### How to Work with a SuiteCloud Project
 You can do the following actions with a SuiteCloud project:
-1. To create a SutieCloud project, open the Command Palette, enter **SuiteCloud** and, from the dropdown list, select **SuiteCloud: Create Project**.
+1. To create a SuiteCloud project, open the Command Palette, enter **SuiteCloud** and, from the dropdown list, select **SuiteCloud: Create Project**.
 2. To open a SuiteCloud project, go to **File** > **Open Folder...** and select the root folder of your SuiteCloud project.

 ### How to Work with Multiple SuiteCloud Projects